amanjain4103/shorttastic/README.md

-# the-flash-notes
+# shorttastic
-The Aim of this Project is to make everything you want to learn smaller.
+The Aim of this Project is to make everything around you shorter like notes , lecture videos to crash courses ,short entertainment,blogs to the point et...
-Inspired by the Flash , we will together make Everything shorter so that you will be faster as flash to revise them.

 In this project I need following modules :
 1.login-signup system